I’m wondering if any of these sound familiar:

 There’s a small chance that in reading all of this, you’re starting to panic.
 Maybe there’s some FOMO happening.
 Or even worse, you’re starting to experience withdrawal symptoms at the mere thought of turning off all of these alerts.
 After all, they can be as addictive as drugs!

-I assure you, this is the best thing you can do for yourself, your sanity, your productivity, and your ultimate business success!
+I assure you, this is the best thing you can do for yourself, your mental and emotional well-being, your productivity, and your ultimate business success!

 What you’re actually doing is lovingly setting boundaries on your time and energy, setting yourself up to get things done, and choosing not be pulled in a million directions.